EmbeddedTester/Experiment-Evaluation/README.md

 - Teams learned about the application during the day.
 Although each version of the application was different, it might be that they were faster because of that.
 - Group consisted mainly of testers, some with development experience
 - Different versions of the application might not have exactly the same complexity in regards to finding and fixing bugs.
 We tried to mitigate by rotating the versions

+## Questions/Comments
+If you have questions or comments, send a mail to EmbeddedTesterWorkshop@gmail.com or get in contact on Twitter @janeumann and @abetterwaytofeel

 ## References